Posted 182 Days Ago in: Coaching ArticlesCategoriesTagsSearch

 I now balance freelance editing with my new blossoming coaching practice.
 Drawing on those things that I’ve learned, I’ve focused my coaching practice on helping women to find more ease and simplicity in life.
 I support women who have decided to ditch the hustle and busy-ness of London and help them to build a nourishing and creative life in the countryside or on the coast.
 I find so much pleasure in helping people become more aware of what they want to work towards, to help people trust in their own choices, and to help people make their own rules rather than following what society’s expectations are.
 I look forward to continuing my own development as a coach this year, with another diploma on the cards too!

-If you're interested in finding out more about coaching, just like Julia did, start by joining our free two-day Foundations in Life Coaching course.
-Dates and locations here.
+If you're interested in finding out more about coaching, just like Julia did, start by joining us in our interactive live webinar.
+Choose from available dates here.

 Reframing is a powerful technique in the toolbox of a successful coach but it's also a great tool to help make small changes in our own lives.
 In this article, we share 5 everyday challenging situations where reframing will help set your mind at ease and align your behaviour with your intention.